 The short answer: Yes.

-Because it isn’t biodegradable – and the current environmental research isn’t ideal – Puracy focuses on providing natural alternatives.
-From our biodegradable plant extracts to organic essential oils, we know that the right balance of natural skincare ingredients can perform just as well as synthetic counterparts.
+From our biodegradable plant extracts to organic essential oils, Puracy has always believed that the right balance of biodegradable ingredients could perform just as well as their synthetic counterparts.

 The biggest change in our haircare reformulations came from Lexfeel N5.
 This 100% sustainable and biodegradable texture enhancer seamlessly replicates the effects of dimethicone and silicone.

 We’re extremely proud to be one of the first companies to use this plant-sourced ingredient in our hair care line.
 And we're even prouder that our hair products leave all hair types moisturized, bouncy, and shiny.

 Our 99.3% Natural Shampoo and Conditioner are rare examples of just how moisturized, bouncy, and shiny dimethicone-free hair products can leave your hair.
 We've even formulated these products to extend the length of time between washes.

 If you're not absolutely thrilled with our hair care products, we'll refund your purchase.
 What do you have to lose?